Frequently Asked Questions

 During an infusion, many patients will “tune-out”, listen to the relaxing music, and use the comfort of the eye mask provided.
 IV ketamine reaches the brain within seconds and its effects are felt rather rapidly in about 7-10 minutes.
 Ketamine induces a dissociative state in which some people report “out of body feelings” and while it may be startling to some, many patients find it to be enjoyable, relaxing and an interesting experience.

-How will I feel following Ketamine therapy?
+How will I feel after my Ketamine infusion?

-Most patients feel relatively normal shortly after the treatment is complete, usually within 20-30 minutes.
+Most patients feel relatively normal shortly after the treatment is complete, usually within 30-45 minutes.
 Most lingering side effects tend to dissipate within a few hours.

 Mild side effects are Fatigue, Blurred or double vision, Dizziness, Nausea, and Headache